YaelMacias97/YaelMacias97/README.md

-# 👋 Hi, I'm Jairo Yael Macías Ramírez
+# 👋 Hi, I'm Yael Macías

 🎯 **Embedded Software Engineer** with over 5 years of experience in firmware development, embedded systems programming, and hardware design — especially within safety-critical environments such as **automotive** and **medical devices**.